MadRoutine/Nightswim-Editor/README.md

    project: `electron-forge init`.
 Electron Forge will now download all development dependencies.
-6. Open the package.json file in the root folder, copy everything from the top up until "dependencies", and paste it over the same info in the package.json in temp/.
+6. Open the package.json file in the root folder, copy everything from the top up until `"dependencies"`, and paste it over the same info in the package.json in temp/.
 7. Cut node_modules, .compilerc, .eslintrc, package.json and package-lock.json
    from temp/ and paste it in the root folder, overwriting the files that are